spatkar94/HistoTME/README.md

 Note: Our latest model, HistoTMEv2, tesselates each WSI into tiles of size 256x256 pixels, captured at 20x magnification, in order to facilitate head-to-head benchmarking against other spatial transcriptomic prediction methods.

 #### Transcriptomics data
 To calculate ground truth activity of TME-associated signatures from bulk transcriptomics data please see the [following github repository](https://github.com/BostonGene/MFP/blob/master/TME_Classification.ipynb).

-### Format Preparation
-The extracted features should be in h5py file format to be read.
 The ground truth transcriptomic signatures should be saved in a csv file format.
 See [example_data](example_data).

-## Training
+### Training
 we provided updated scripts for training HistoTME in a pan-cancer 5-fold cross-validation fashion:
 ```
 cd HistoTME_regression/
 ./run_training.sh
 ```

-## Inference
+### Inference
 We have provided updated scripts for running inference.
 Our latest model can now be run in two modes: bulk and spatial.
 Bulk mode generates enrichment scores for the whole slide or patient.
 Whereas spatial mode generates tile-level enrichment scores.

 ![](HistoTME_regression/inference_modes_figure.png)